Number: 1.23 | Policy Name: Department of Defense Voluntary Education Partnership |

 Per DoD MOU paragraph 4.d.(1), “if an eligible Service member decides to use TA,” Durham Tech “will enroll [them] only after the TA is approved by the individual’s Service.”
 Veterans are referred to School Certifying Officials (SCO) via the College’s website and by staff during orientation sessions and advising inquiries.
 Veterans are asked to complete intake forms before being certified by an SCO.

 In addition, per the College’s Admissions policy, any student applying for Veterans benefits must provide all official transcripts (high school, high school equivalency, and college).
 Veterans follow the College’s general admissions procedures as outlined within the policy.
-For support during the admission and enrollment processes, Veterans who decide to use the TA program are directed to meet with an SCO in the Veterans Services office and speak with their Educational Services Officer or counselor within their Military Service prior to completing their enrollment.
+For support during the admission and enrollment processes, Veterans who decide to use the TA program are directed to meet with an (SCO) in the Veterans Services office and speak with their Educational Services Officer or counselor within their Military Service prior to completing their enrollment.

 Durham Tech focuses on supporting students who are Veterans and refrains from high-pressure recruitment tactics for the purpose of enrolling Service members.
-The College refrains from providing any incentives based on securing enrollments to any person or entity involved in student recruiting or admissions activities or in making decisions regarding financial assistance for students.
+The College refrains from providing any incentives based on securing enrollments to any person or entity involved in student recruitment or admissions activities or in making decisions regarding financial assistance for students.

 Financial Matters